ART ATHINA INTERNATIONAL CONTEMPORARY ART FAIR

 With these works, the artist does not attempt to educate or make any points about the state of the world, the next crisis, or the right solution.
 Rather, she presents a series of visual situations that have their roots in daily life, but were transformed into something different.
 A painted presence that is just as much illusion as it is material fact."

-Writer and Curator
+Text by Jurriaan Benschop/ Writer and Curator

 "21!
 NEW GREEK PAINTING" is about the present of new Greek painting, its trends, its expressions, its interactions, its future.